dgraph-io/dgraph/wiki/content/clients/index.md

 ### Create the Client

-A client build on top of the HTTP API will need to track state at two different
+A client built on top of the HTTP API will need to track state at two different
 levels:

 1. Per client.
 Each client will need to keep a linearized reads (`lin_read`) map.
 This is a map from dgraph group id to proposal id.
 This will be needed for the system as a whole (client + server) to have [linearizability](https://en.wikipedia.org/wiki/Linearizability).
-Whenever a `lin_read` map is received, the client should update its version of the map by merging the two maps together.
+Whenever a `lin_read` map is received in a server response (*for any transaction*), the client should update its version of the map by merging the two maps together.
 The merge operation is simple - the new map gets all key/value pairs from the parent maps.
 Where a key exists in both maps, the max value is taken.
+The client's initial `lin_read` is should be an empty map.

 2. Per transaction.
 There are three pieces of state that need to be maintained for each transaction.

     1. Each transaction needs its own `lin_read` (updated independently of the client level `lin_read`).
+Any `lin_read` maps received in server responses *associated with the transaction* should be merged into the transactions `lin_read` map.

     2. A start timestamp (`start_ts`).
 This uniquely identifies a transaction, and doesn't change over the transaction lifecycle.

     3. The set of keys modified by the transaction (`keys`).
 This aids in transaction conflict detection.

+{{% notice "note" %}}
+On a dgraph set up with no replication, there is no need to track `lin_read`.
+It can be ignored in responses received from dgraph and doesn't need to be sent in any requests.
+{{% /notice %}}

 ### Alter the database